Chloe Piparo

-Chloe Lee Piparo (born 5 September 1994) is an Australian cricketer who plays as a right-handed batter for Western Australia in the Women's National Cricket League (WNCL) and Perth Scorchers in the Women's Big Bash League (WBBL).
+Chloe Lee Piparo (born 5 September 1994) is an Australian-Italian cricketer who plays as a right-handed batter for Western Australia in the Women's National Cricket League (WNCL) and Perth Scorchers in the Women's Big Bash League (WBBL).
+She also plays for the Italian women's national team.

+Biography

 A pint-sized, small framed and technically sound player, Piparo was raised in Bunbury, Western Australia.
 She attended the WACA's Regional Junior Program and South West Cricket Academy, and represented WA at Under-15 and Under-18 level.
 She also captained Australia's women's Under-18 team, for which she made a century against Papua New Guinea in September 2013.

 In 2011–12, Piparo made her WNCL debut for Western Australia.
 The following season, 2012–13, she scored 154 runs at an average of 25.66.
 In 2013–14, she performed solidly once again, with an average of 30.8 and a career highest score of 95no against Queensland Fire in Toowoomba.

 Piparo was named in the Scorchers squad for the inaugural 2015–16 WBBL, and played in every Scorchers game that season.
 In February 2016, she was signed by Worcestershire as their overseas player for that year's English summer.
 During her fourth game for Worcestershire in June 2016, she scored a match-winning half-century against Essex.

 In November 2016, Piparo stood in as skipper of Western Australia, and scored her maiden WNCL century, against Tasmania at the WACA Ground in Perth.
 However, her efforts were not enough to win the match.
 Later that season, she played in the Scorchers' WBBL|02 campaign (2016–17).

 In August 2018, Piparo was appointed captain of Western Australia for the WNCL 2018–19 season.
 In November 2018, she was named in the Perth Scorchers' squad for the 2018–19 WBBL season.

 Piparo considers Matthew Hayden to be her cricket role model, "... because he was everything I wasn’t!
 A left handed, big bodied, power hitter (something I can only ever dream of being!)"
 She also claims to be able to lick her elbow, which, she says, is supposed to be impossible.